skyfielders/python-skyfield/skyfield/documentation/planets.rst

 A popular choice of ephemeris is DE421.
-It is recent, has good precision, was designed for general-purpose use, and is only 17 MB in size:
+It is recent, has good precision, was designed for general-purpose use, and is only 17 MB in size.

-Once an ephemeris file has been downloaded to your current directory, re-running your program will simply reuse the copy on disk instead of downloading it all over again.

 After you have loaded an ephemeris and have used a statement like: